 \section{Abstract}

-In this paper we discuss the estimation of a nonparametric component $f_1$ of a nonparametric additive model $Y=f_1(X_1) + ...+ f_q(X_q) + \varepsilon$.
+In this paper we discuss the estimation of a nonparametric component $f_1$ of a nonparametric additive model $Y=f_1(X_1) + ...+ f_q(X_q) + \epsilon$.
 We allow the number $q$ of additive components to grow to infinity and we make sparsity assumptions about the number of nonzero additive components.
-We compare this estimation problem with that of estimating $f_1$ in the oracle model $Z= f_1(X_1) + \varepsilon$, for which the additive components $f_2,\dots,f_q$ are known.
-We construct a two-step presmoothing-and-resmoothing estimator of $f_1$ in the additive model and state finite-sample bounds for the difference between our estimator and some smoothing estimators $\tilde f_1^{\text{oracle}}$ in the oracle model which satisfy mild conditions.
-In an asymptotic setting these bounds can be used to show asymptotic equivalence of our estimator and the oracle estimators; the paper thus shows that, asymptotically, under strong enough sparsity conditions, knowledge of $f_2,\dots,f_q$ has no effect on estimation efficiency.
-Our first step is to estimate all of the components in the additive model with undersmoothing using a group-Lasso estimator.
-We then construct pseudo responses $\hat Y$ by evaluating a desparsified modification of our undersmoothed estimator of $f_1$ at the design points.
-In the second step the smoothing method of the oracle estimator $\tilde f_1^{\text{oracle}}$ is applied to a nonparametric regression problem with ``responses'' $\hat Y$ and covariates $X_1$.
+We compare this estimation problem with that of estimating $f_1$ in the oracle model $Z= f_1(X_1) + \epsilon$, for which the additive components $f_2,\dots,f_q$ are known.
+We construct a two-step presmoothing-and-resmoothing estimator of $f_1$ and state finite-sample bounds for the difference between our estimator and some smoothing estimators $\hat f_1^{\text{(oracle)}}$ in the oracle model.
+In an asymptotic setting these bounds can be used to show asymptotic equivalence of our estimator and the oracle estimators; the paper thus shows that, asymptotically, under strong enough sparsity conditions, knowledge of $f_2,\dots,f_q$ has no effect on estimation accuracy.
+Our first step is to estimate $f_1$ with an undersmoothed estimator based on near-orthogonal projections with a group Lasso bias correction.
+We then construct pseudo responses $\hat Y$ by evaluating a debiased modification of our undersmoothed estimator of $f_1$ at the design points.
+In the second step the smoothing method of the oracle estimator $\hat f_1^{\text{(oracle)}}$ is applied to a nonparametric regression problem with ``responses'' $\hat Y$ and covariates $X_1$.
 Our mathematical exposition centers primarily on establishing properties of the presmoothing estimator.
-We also present simulation results demonstrating close-to-oracle performance of our estimator in practical applications.
-The main results of the paper are also important for understanding the behavior of the presmoothing estimator when the resmoothing step is omitted.
+We present simulation results demonstrating close-to-oracle performance of our estimator in practical applications.